Schulich School of Medicine and Dentistry: Minimum requirements

 Applicants are invited to interview based on minimum grade point average (GPA) and Medical College Admission Test (MCAT) requirements.
-For the 2021 application cycle, these minimums were a 3.70 GPA.
-MCAT of 380 total.
-Minimum score of in each of the following sections of: BBFLS 126, CPBS 127, CARS 127 on the MCAT.
+For the 2023-2024 application cycle, these minimums were a 3.70 GPA.
+Minimum score in each of the following sections of: BBFLS 127, CPBS 127, CARS 127, PSBB 126 on the MCAT.
 These cutoffs vary year to year based on the applicant pool.
 Students whose scores below any of the cut-offs are not considered and will automatically not receive an invitation to an interview.
-Students from Southwestern Ontario are required to have the same academic credentials, but are allowed to have slightly lower MCAT scores for individual sections (no lower than 8/section, but 32 overall still required).
+Students from Southwestern Ontario are required to have the same academic credentials, but are allowed to have slightly lower MCAT scores for individual sections (no lower than 125/section).
 It is unknown if these students receive an advantage post-interview, as Schulich Medicine does not disclose their admission calculations.
 Furthermore, credentials for the matriculating class are not released to the public, but have been historically higher than the minimum requirements.

+DDS Admissions

+Admission to the Doctor of Dental Surgery (DDS) program at the Schulich School of Medicine and Dentistry is highly competitive, with the school receiving approximately 485 applications each year, of which 199 are invited to interview and 56 are offered admission.

+Admissions Statistics

+As of 2023, the incoming DDS class of 2026 consists of 55% female and 43% male students.
+11% identify as LGBTQ and 53% are first-generation Canadians.
+The mean GPA on admission is 3.9 and the mean DAT reading comprehension and perceptual ability scores are 21.
+28% of the incoming class completed a graduate degree prior to gaining admission to the DDS program.